saphcarter/italian_3200_project/Project_Acceptance_Test.md

 4. User is then directed to enter this value into the application as the self evaluation score.
 5. User is then provided with a short questionairre.

 The data would be collected using an online form presented on a laptop.
 The data collected would be annonymous.
-Once data is collected, teh results will be analysed to make decisions to improve the usability and likeability of the self evaluation system.</br>
+Once data is collected, the results will be analysed to make decisions to improve the usability and likeability of the self evaluation system.</br>

 Expected Input Data:
 - User is prompted for an Integer value (`Range 0 - 100`).
 Example: `70`.